- Crack Drug Facts

 Crack Drug Facts

 Crack cocaine is harvested from the coca plant.
-Most of the time, it’s produced in Columbia, Bolivia, and Peru and then smuggled to the United States and other parts of the world.
+It’s usually made in South America – in the countries of Columbia, Bolivia, and Peru.
+It’s then smuggled to the United States and other parts of the world.

 Hydrochloride salt and the “freebase” are the two forms of cocaine that are available.
 Cocaine is converted into its water-soluble, crystalline powder, which decomposes when heated by dissolving the alkaloid in hydrochloric acid.
 The street name for cocaine made from cocaine hydrochloride is “crack.”

 Compared to cocaine, crack carries a larger risk of dependency.
-Many users of crack endure cycles of binging and crashing because the effects of crack are more transient.
+Many users of crack endure cycles of binging and crashing because the effects are more transient.

 What Crack Looks Like